Cc618/Os2020/doc/lib.md

 ## Libk

-To include libk files use k/*.c, libk provides system related functions like syscalls and also data structures.
+To include libk files use k/*.c, libk provides system related functions like syscalls, system structures and also data structures.

 ## Libc